 The Boxed Text content block provides several options for adding content, like images and links, to your campaign.
 You can also use Boxed Text blocks to wrap text around an image, set different background colors behind your text in each Boxed Text block, and more.

-In this article, you'll learn how to use Boxed Text content blocks in your email campaign.
+In this article, you'll learn how to use Boxed Text content blocks in the classic builder.

 Before you start

-To insert the Boxed Text content block into your layout, follow these steps.
+To add the Boxed Text content block into your layout, follow these steps.

 Click and drag the Boxed Text block into your layout.

 Add your text in the Content tab.
-If you are pasting in content from an outside source, like a website or word-processing program, use either the Paste as plain-text or Paste from Rich Text Editor option to prevent extra styling code from being added.
+If you're pasting in content from an outside source, like a website or word-processing program, use either the Paste as plain-text or Paste from Rich Text Editor option to prevent extra styling code from being added.

 Make changes in the Style and Settings tabs or click Save & Close if you're done.